xynxynxyn/terminal-discord/README.md

 ### defaultGuild

 The index of the guild you want selected at startup.
+Substract 1 from the index in the menu.

 Default is null

 ### defaultChannel
 The index of the channel you want selected at startup.
+Substract 1 from the index in the menu.

 Default is null